 . – Is the victim partly to blame for the accident?
 Was he drunk?
 Did his actions contribute to what happened?

-Some states have the “comparative negligence” law, which—when translated—means the injured person may be held liable to varying degrees of responsibilities in case of a slip and fall accident injury.
+Some states such as Rhode Island have the “comparative negligence” law, which—when translated—means the injured person may be held liable to varying degrees of responsibilities in case of a slip and fall accident injury.
 In other words, if the victim ignored the warning signs or was somehow careless during the accident, he or she may also be held liable for the accident.
 As such, comparative negligence statutes will be determining who’s eligible for compensation, as well as how much the plaintiff is supposed to receive.

-Generally speaking, the compensation amount the liable party receives after a slip and fall accident injury is often times based on the degree of damage.
+Generally speaking, the compensation amount the liable party receives after a slip and fall accident injury in Providence is often times based on the degree of damage.
 That includes your lost income, your medical bills, as well as your compensation for pain.

 For both the medical bills and the lost income, determining the value of your actual loss may be pretty simple, since all you have to do is to collect your medical bills or get the total time the accident actually kept you from work.